bertvv/ansible-role-samba/README.md

 ## CVE-2017-7494

-A recently discovered remote code execution vulnerability may affect your Samba server installation.
+A remote code execution vulnerability may affect your Samba server installation.
+Samba versions 3.5.0 and before 4.6.4 are affected.
 If SELinux is enabled on your system, it is **NOT** vulnerable.

-Version 2.3.1 of this role has a fix for the vulnerability.
-Upgrade your system if necessary.
+This role will check if the installed version of Samba is affected by the vulnerability and apply the proposed workaround: adding `nt pipe support = no` to the `[global]` section of the configuration.
+Remark that this disables share browsing by Windows clients.

-You can disable the fix if necessary, by setting the role variable `samba_mitigate_cve_2017_7494` to `false`.
+You can explicitly disable the fix if necessary, by setting the role variable `samba_mitigate_cve_2017_7494` to `false`.

 More info: <https://access.redhat.com/security/cve/cve-2017-7494>